keithalewis/papers/math/linalg.md

 __Exercise__. _Show for $x\in V$ that $-(-x) = x$_.

 ### Subspace

-Just as factoring an integer into its prime factors can provide useful information about the integer, vector spaces can be usefully broken down into _subspaces_.

 A subset $U$ of a vector space $V$ is a _subspace_ if it is also a vector space.